-Hybrid Mutual Funds
+Hybrid Mutual Funds — Definition, Features, and Types

-What are Hybrid Mutual Funds?
+What is Hybrid Mutual Fund?

 Best hybrid mutual funds invest in a combination of different securities, including stocks and bonds, with the goal of meeting specific investment objectives.
 Depending on the fund’s strategy, they may also include assets like gold, real estate, or international stocks.